philrz/super/docs/formats/bsup.md

 The `<nfields>` value is encoded as a `uvarint`.

-The field name is encoded as a UTF-8 string defining a "Super Binary identifier".
+The field name is encoded as a UTF-8 string defining a "BSUP identifier".
 The UTF-8 string
 is further encoded as a "counted string", which is the `uvarint` encoding of the length of the string followed by that many bytes of UTF-8 encoded